 Their work described by France’s Les Oreilles Curieuses as "celestial and spell-bounding compositions alternating between spoken word and emotional flights of lyricism, astounding us with beauty - brilliant, luminous and cathartic”, Bipolar Explorer are an NYC-based experimental dreampop trio consisting of Summer Serafin (vocals, spoken word), Michael Serafin-Wells (guitars, vocals, bass, synth, organ, melodica, tape loops and percussion) and Sylvia Solanas (spoken word French/English, backing vocals).

-Their latest, the double-album Deux Anges, was named to four Best Albums of the Year lists in 2020, including that of the legendary BBC and Soho Radio broadcaster, Max Reinhardt, who pronounced the album “shimmering”, going on to say, “there is hauntology at work, hauntology right in the center of their work.”
+The band’s previous album, their 9th, the double-album Deux Anges, was named to four Best Albums of the Year lists in 2020, including that of the legendary BBC and Soho Radio broadcaster, Max Reinhardt, who pronounced the album “shimmering”, going on to say, “there is hauntology at work, hauntology right in the center of their work.”

 The release of Deux Anges prompted California’s groundbreaking KFJC to devote a three hour broadcast to the band in late September 2020, looking back at the group’s previous albums from 2012’s Of Love and Loss and 2015’s Angels (both Ground Control Magazine Albums of the Year), 2016’s Dream Together and 2018’s Sometimes in Dreams (both cited by France’s Indiemusic as “magical and majestic - a tour-de-force” and “unforgettable and essential - a major record”), 2018’s Til Morning Is Nigh and the band’s more experimental music recordings for the UK’s The Dark Outside.